caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 introduced as soon as they are needed.
 The Qt system allows in a very easy way to add continuously new objects or to modify these.

-Technically the package consists of 3 class libraries with the graphical objects, a class library used by the viewer or other applications and the viewer (caQtDM) itself as well as 3 libraries with the plugin definitions for the Qt designer.
+Technically the package consists of three class libraries with the graphical objects, a class library used by the viewer or other applications and the viewer (caQtDM) itself as well as three libraries with the plugin definitions for the Qt designer.
 The editor (Qt designer) is part of Qt.
 It has to be noted that the graphical objects are not control system aware.
 The graphical objects have properties and methods used by the editor.
 The control system knowledge is then integrated and handled by the viewer.
-This architecture allowed us to handle easily three control systems: epics, epics4 and an older in house control system.
+This architecture allowed us to handle three control systems easily: epics3 [#]_, epics4 [#]_, and an older in-house control system.
 These are all handled by the viewer.
-This distribution supports per default epics 3.
+This distribution supports epics3 by default.
 Epics4 can be integrated when building it, but only a few tests could be done while not many process variables could be tested so far.

+.. [#] *epics3* refers to Channel Access protocol
+.. [#] *epics4* refers to PV Access protocol, introduced in EPIS release 7

-Part of the package is also a converter (adl2ui) that can convert MEDM .adl files into .ui files used by the caQtDM package.
+Part of the package is also a converter (``adl2ui``) that can convert MEDM ``.adl`` files into ``.ui`` files used by the caQtDM package.
 In most cases this converter gives good results.
-Besides the already mentioned .ui files the viewer can also uses in house developed .prc files.
-These last files represent asci files to be edited with any text editor using are in house syntax.
+Besides the already mentioned ``.ui`` files, the viewer can also use in-house developed ``.prc`` files.
+These last files represent ASCII files to be edited with any text editor using are in house syntax.

 The Qt system is widely used today on many platforms and is therefore